entelognathus/agnathan-phylogeny/agnathan character list.md

 52. Single confluent branchial opening: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-We have changed the scoring for Athenaegis from 0 to ? for this and contingent characters as the condition is described as unknown by Soehn and Wilson 56
+> - Dearden *et al*.
+(2023): “We have changed the scoring for Athenaegis from 0 to ? for this and contingent characters as the condition is described as unknown by Soehn and Wilson 56

 53. Branchial excurrent duct: 0, opens roughly at position of branchial pouch; 1, extends posteriorly.